derp000/powerschool-calculator/README.md

-# ps_qpa (v1.0.0)
+# powerschool-calculator

-A python module to calculate grades from PowerSchool via `selenium` and `BeautifulSoup`.
-Will add jar package for java if I'm not lazy.
+A Java/Python API to calculate grades from PowerSchool.

+## Java Dependencies

+**`Java`**
+- `Jsoup`
+- `Selenium`

+Use provided `PowerSchoolCalculator.jar`.
+Dependencies used in `.jar` file and `src` directory are simply provided for reference.

+## Java API Reference

+TODO; API reference will likely be generated into html and hosted on GitHub.

+Java API javadoc comments are incomplete.

-## Dependencies
+## Python Dependencies

 **`Python`**
 - `bs4` and `html5lib`